 How and why do some hummingbird feeders leak?

-A leaky hummingbird feeder can create quite the mess on the surface below (if mounted above a deck or other structure around your home) and can also invite a number of unwanted visitors like ants, bugs and a variety of animals.
+A leaky hummingbird feeder can create quite a mess (especially if you have it mounted above a deck or structure around your home) and can also invite a number of unwanted visitors like ants, bugs, and a variety of animals.

-When the space above the nectar gets too warm it causes the air to expand, thus pushing the nectar out of the ports.
-Have a close look, and if you think this might be a problem, simply try moving the feeder to a more shaded area.
+When the space above the nectar gets too warm, it causes the air to expand, pushing the nectar out of the ports.
+Take a close look at your feeder and if you think this might be a problem, try moving the feeder to a shadier area.

-It is quite often that hummingbird nectar attracts a number of other visitors, both furry and feathered to your feeder.
+Hummingbird nectar can attract a number of other visitors, both furry and feathered, to your feeder.
 These larger animals and birds can easily knock your feeder around and make a mess of the nectar.
 Remove any perches that might allow for other birds to access the feeder and ensure it is not accessible to other animals.

 Much like the effects the sun can have on your feeder, the barometric pressure can also change the relative difference in the air pressure inside the nectar bottle, and force the nectar out through the ports.

-A very common cause to leaky feeders, sugar left around the seams and seals will create openings that will allow air inside.
+Poor hygiene is a common cause for leaky feeders.
+Sugar left around the seams and seals create openings that allow air inside.
 Be sure to regularly clean your feeder with soap and water to avoid this problem, and keep your hummingbirds healthy.